Factbox on Alex Rodriguez

 - Avoided suspension because the tests were supposed to be confidential and there was no penalty or punishment at the time for a positive result.

-- Rodriguez had arthroscopic surgery in his hip on January 16, 2013 to repair a torn labrum, delaying his first MLB game of the 2013 season until August 5.
+- Had arthroscopic surgery in his hip to repair a torn labrum and has yet to play a MLB game in the 2013 season.

+- Is MLB’s active home run leader with 647 for his career and is fifth on the all-time list.

-- Was suspended for 211 games without pay by MLB on August 5, 2013 for violations of MLB’s joint drug prevention and treatment program and labor contract.
+- suspended for 211 games without pay by MLB on Monday for violations of the baseball’s Joint Drug Prevention and Treatment Program and labor contract.

-- Rodriguez, who has repeatedly denied any wrongdoing, appealed against that suspension, arguing that he was singled out for excessive punishment by MLB.

-- His 211-game ban was reduced to 162 regular season games for the 2014 season, plus any post season games, in a ruling issued on Saturday by an independent arbitrator who rejected the All-Star third baseman’s appeal.

-- Rodriguez is MLB’s active home run leader with 654 for his career and is fifth on the all-time list, 108 behind leader Barry Bonds.

-- His MLB career statistics include a batting average of .299, a total of 1,969 RBIs and 322 stolen bases.